We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 At-home herpes tests often require a blood sample through a finger prick.

 Once a person receives their test results, they should contact a doctor to discuss treatment options, if necessary.

 At-home herpes tests may be the preferred option for people who feel uncomfortable discussing their sexual health with a doctor and those who are unable to visit a healthcare facility.

 Many companies sell at-home tests.
-Before purchasing a test, an individual may wish to compare the costs, how long it takes the companies to issue the results, and the instructions they provide for collecting the sample.
+Before purchasing a test, an individual may wish to compare the costs, how long it takes the companies to issue the results, and their instructions for collecting the sample.

 Some people may have difficulty collecting their samples at home and interpreting the test results.
-Also, some companies may only offer consultations to individuals who receive a positive test.
+Some companies may only offer consultations to individuals who receive a positive test.